Right to Buy Mortgage Experts

 One thing to bear in mind, however, is that if you approach a lender direct, they can only discuss their own mortgage products with you; you will not therefore get an idea of the market as a whole.
 While you might by chance approach the lender offering the best deal for you, it is possible there may be better offers elsewhere.

-Will I need a deposit?
+Will I need a deposit to buy my council house?

 With Right to Buy you do not always need a deposit; many lenders (although not all) accept the Right to Buy discount in place of one.